Vinjul1704/SoulsTAS/README.md

-# SoulsTAS - TAS tool for Elden Ring, Sekiro and Dark Souls 3
+# SoulsTAS - TAS tool for multiple FromSoftware games

 This is a tool to create Tool-Assisted Speedruns (TAS) for Elden Ring, Sekiro, Nightreign and Dark Souls 3 (not implemented yet).